Multimodal Research Centre

 With this theoretical backbone, and a robust methodology-empiricism nexus, we work with the assumption that communication, interactions, images or texts, are always multimodal.

-is highly interdisciplinary and touches on a broad range of areas such as Anthropology, Communication, Digital Humanities, Education, Face-to-Face Interaction, Human-Computer Interaction, Learning and Teaching, Linguistics (Text and Discourse Analysis), Mobility, Psychology, or Sociology.
+Our work is highly interdisciplinary and touches on a broad range of areas such as Anthropology, Communication, Digital Humanities, Education, Face-to-Face Interaction, Human-Computer Interaction, Learning and Teaching, Linguistics (Text and Discourse Analysis), Mobility, Psychology, or Sociology.

-In May 2009 the MRC became the first multimodal research centre in New Zealand.
+Inside MRCIn May 2009 the MRC became the first multimodal research centre in New Zealand.

 The MRC organically developed out of a Multimodal Research Group, first formed in 2007, when Dr. Sigrid Norris joined the School of Communication Studies at AUT.
 By 2009, the formally loosely knit Multimodal Research Group had developed into a strong network of researchers with a core interest in multimodal discourse, multimodality, and multimodal interaction analysis.
 At this point, the Faculty of Design and Creative Technologies, of which the School of Communication Studies is a part, saw the need to create a more formal structure.
 Thus, the MRC was created, Dr. Sigrid Norris was appointed as the Director, and the Centre began to receive funding.